askomics/askomics-docker-compose/README.md

 ## Configuration

-Update the `VIRT_Parameters_NumberOfBuffers` and `VIRT_Parameters_MaxDirtyBuffers` environment According to how much memory do you want to allow to Virtuoso:
+Update the `VIRT_Parameters_NumberOfBuffers` and `VIRT_Parameters_MaxDirtyBuffers` environments according to how much memory do you want to allow to Virtuoso:

 | Memory available (GB) | NumberOfBuffers | MaxDirtyBuffers |
 |-----------------------|-----------------|-----------------|